 Around one in seven Australians suffer from hay fever, or allergic rhinitis1.
+Children suffer from it too, and this means you’ll probably come across hay fever in child care settings.

 Despite its name, it is not caused by hay nor does it produce a fever!
 It is caused by allergens, such as pollen, dust, mould and animal hair.
 Symptoms include an itchy nose and eyes and sinus congestion.

-In Melbourne, our daily pollen count is measured by the Burkard volumetric air sampler at University of Melbourne.
+In Melbourne, our daily pollen count is measured by the Burkard volumetric air sampler at the University of Melbourne.
 For the past 20 years, the machine has recorded Melbourne’s pollen count and it shows that the pollen season begins in October and peaks in the last week of November.

 This reflects the findings of the Australian Institute of Health and Welfare, which has identified that antihistamine medicine sells the most around October and November.